davesteele/comitup-watch/README.md

     SSID information is collected from **NetworkManager**.

-    The accuracy of thie column is improved if there is an unconnected WiFi interface available.
+    The accuracy of this column is improved if there is an unconnected WiFi interface available.

   * __Domain Name__